 - Keep your valuables such as money, ID, and keys with you at all times.
 Do not leave them in a coat pocket unattended.
-A small purse will allow you to keep your stuff with you even on the dance floor.
+A small bag/wallet will allow you to keep your belongings with you even on the dance floor.
 Another option is to keep money, keys, and ID in a front pants pocket.

 - Make sure you have enough money for cab fare to get you home safely at the end of the evening, or have an uber account set up on your phone so that you always have easy access to transportation; if using an uber service, be sure to confirm the name of the driver before getting in the vehicle.

 - Be aware of your surroundings as you leave the bar/club.
-If you are harassed or followed, call the Department of Public Safety at (516) 463-6789 or dial 911.
+If you are harassed or followed, call 911 or the Department of Public Safety at (516) 463-6789.

-- TELL YOUR PARENTS OR FRIENDS ABOUT ANY PLANNED MEETING.
+- Tell your friends/family about any planned meeting.
 If you are asked to keep the date a secret, be suspicious.

 - Always lock your bike, even if you are leaving it just for a few minutes.